Generic name: semaglutide [ sem-a-GLOO-tide ]

 Store in the refrigerator.
 Do not freeze.

 Store your new, unused medicine pen in its original carton in the refrigerator.
 Do not freeze.
-You may store the opened medicine pen in the refrigerator or at room temperature for 56 days.
-Throw away the pen after you use it for 56 days, even if it still has medicine in it.
+You may store the opened Ozempic® pen in the refrigerator or at room temperature for 56 days or the opened Wegovy™ pen in the refrigerator or at room temperature for 28 days.
+Throw away the pen after you use it for 56 days for Ozempic® or 28 days for Wegovy®, even if it still has medicine in it.

 Throw away used needles in a hard, closed container that the needles cannot poke through.
 Keep this container away from children and pets.